SchellCode/schellcode.github.io/_posts/2017-11-18-fixing-visual-studio-undo-behavior.md

 So if you undo a change and then happen to expand a section you cannot redo it anymore.
 And because searching text or using the go-to-definition function can lead to accidental automatic expansions this is rather dangerous.
-I have no idea who thought that would be a good idea but [it's been in there ever since VS2013](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/3989085-exclude-outlining-operations-from-the-undo-redo-st).
+I have no idea who could have thought that would be a good idea but [it's been in there ever since VS2013](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/3989085-exclude-outlining-operations-from-the-undo-redo-st).

 Solution!
 =========